smartinternz02/SBSPS-Challenge-9303-Develop-and-Deploy-an-Application-for-Nutrition-Assistant/README.md

 ## Application Structure

 ### LOG IN PAGE:
-This page is used to grant acces to registered uses.To check whether the user has registered befor or not we use  **IBM_DB2**. when the user log's in using his/her crendentials it is automatically compared with all the entries in **IBM_DB2** and if a prefect match is found the user is redirected to **HOME PAGE**.
+This page is used to grant acces to registered uses.To check whether the user has registered before or not we use  **IBM_DB2**. when the user log's in using his/her crendentials it is automatically compared with all the entries in **IBM_DB2** and if a prefect match is found the user is redirected to **HOME PAGE**.
 If not the user is **not an authenticated user** then he is redirected to **register page.**